tp1de/ioBroker.ems-esp/README.md

 * these object changes are lost when adapter restarts.
 * show log entries in debug mode now for state changes and heat demand switch on / off

+### **WORK IN PROGRESS**
+* InfluxDB V2 adapter version > 4.0.2 required for correct processing of KM200 recordings
+* InfluxDB V2 retention period is now used for storing KM200 recordings only within retention period

 ### 2.6.3 (2024-01-04)
 * Update dependencies